Christ Church Accokeek: Anglican realignment

 Dixon filed suit in federal court on June 26, 2001, to remove Edwards from Christ Church.
 The federal district court affirmed Dixon's authority to block Edwards' appointment, and in June 2002, a federal appellate court affirmed the ruling.
-In August 2002, Christ Church elected the Rev. Samuel Arpee as rector, and the vestry settled its dispute with Dixon and her successor as Bishop of Washington, John Chane.
+In August 2002, Christ Church elected the Rev. Stephen Arpee as rector, and the vestry settled its dispute with Dixon and her successor as Bishop of Washington, John Chane.
 In June 2002, Edwards had left the Episcopal Church for the Anglican Province of Christ the King and later for the Roman Catholic Church.

 In 2007, Christ Church elected the Rev. Brian Vander Wel as its 43rd rector.
 In April 2021, the church reached a confidential settlement with Bishop Mariann Edgar Budde to purchase the property and disaffiliate from the Diocese of Washington.
 Christ Church subsequently affiliated with the ACNA Diocese of the Mid-Atlantic under Bishop John Guernsey.
 “After a lengthy process of prayerful discernment, respectful conversation, and engagement with the Presiding Bishop’s Office and the Standing Committee, the leadership of the Diocese of Washington, working together with the leadership of Christ Church Accokeek, has decided to sell the property of Christ Church Accokeek to a new corporate entity that is not in union with the Diocese.
 We have reached this decision in a spirit of friendship," Budde said.